Guide

 Is Base64 better than multipart upload?

 Not generally.
-Multipart is usually better for real file uploads.
-Base64 is useful when the source only exposes an encoded string.
+Multipart is the better upload request.
+Base64 is useful only when the source exposes an encoded string that you decode before upload.

 Can both upload types return the same URL response?

-Yes.
-The important output is the same: a direct public URL, file ID, content type, size, and expiry metadata.
+The public upload request should be multipart.
+Once the decoded file is uploaded, the response gives the same useful fields: direct URL, file ID, content type, size, and expiry metadata.

 Common causes are missing filenames, wrong content type, malformed encoding, payload truncation, or size limits in JSON transport.